AmitDas4321/SafeCode/README.md

 - **Prerequisites**: Includes installation instructions for Python 3 and the `requests` library.
 - **Installation**: Steps to clone the repository and install dependencies.
 - **Usage**: Instructions on how to run the script and how the encryption process works.
-- **Firebase Integration**: Mentions the connection to Firebase for determining whether encryption can proceed.
 - **Contributing**: An invitation for others to contribute.
 - **License**: A mention of the MIT license for open-source use.